LLnCSoftware/mserve/examples/05scripted/05scripted.md

 We have not tested accessing q-files and plugins that are not within the mserve directory, or having a path in the qfile setting or plugin name, there may well be bugs to fix in this area.

+The workaround is having a subdirectory of mserve containing symlinks to the available servant q-files.

 ### Managing Canary Deployments

+A "phase-in" or "canary deployment" gradually increases the percentage of queries which will see new servers as qualified, while decreasing the percentage of queries will will see removed or replaced server as qualified.
+This may be requested when the edited routing table is taken live by "applyChanges".

 In "applyChanges" a phase-in will be started when percent-increment is an integer between 0 and 100, and per-interval is an integer suffixed by one of 'm', 'h', or 'd' (for minutes, hours, days).

+To apply the changes without a phase-in (immediately) specify either of these arguments as blank ("" or 0N).

 Specifying the increment as 0% will set everything up to start phasing in the new configuration but hold the percentage of requests going to new servers at 0, until the increment is changed